-Come and join us on Thursday 10th September, as we turn The Mash House in Edinburgh into a beautiful combination of amazing bar and incredible indie games space.
+Join us on the evening of Thursday 21st May as we turn The Mash House in Edinburgh into a beautiful combination of amazing bar and incredible indie games space!

-So if you're interested in games in any way, shape or form - or just fancy seeing something new from some fantastic local devs/studios/artists - then we'd love for you to come along!
+So if you love games in any way, shape or form - or just fancy seeing something new from some fantastic local devs/studios/artists - then you should definitely come along!

 Frequently Asked Questions